 One of the first steps involves gathering information on what has happened, and what the best course of action will be.
 If you do not know what has happened, your next step is to conduct a survey to determine what specific information is pertinent to your organization.
 This survey will help to create a plan of action to deal with your organization after the incident occurs, as well as how your organization will react to the event.

-Once the survey is complete, you will want to determine the type of disaster that occurred, the number of people who are affected and what the nature of their injuries are.
-Once this information has been gathered, your next step is to prepare the appropriate documentation to support your disaster recovery plan.
-This documentation includes copies of business cards, letters, and phone numbers of all employees and contractors that are involve with your disaster recovery plan.
+you will want to determine the type of disaster that occur.
+The number of people who are affect and what the nature of their injuries are.
+Once this information has been gather.
+Your next step is to prepare the appropriate documentation to support your disaster recovery plan.
+This documentation includes copies of business cards.
+Letters, and phone numbers of all employees and contractors that are involve with your disaster recovery plan.

 who should be responsible for implementing the disaster recovery plan.
 The plan should be approved by your management team, as well as by your employees and contractors.
-Having the plan in place before the event happens, will reduce the amount of time needed to plan for a disaster recovery.
+Having the plan in place before the event happens.
+Will reduce the amount of time needed to plan for a disaster recovery.